 This documentation is for users of Vespa, or potential users - being application owners / PMs, engineers or operators.
-The documentation covers conceptual overviews of the product, including some of the background theory and explanations of why the product has developed along the lines it has.
+The documentation covers conceptual overviews of the product, including background theory and explanations of why the product has developed along the lines it has.
 This is followed by deeper investigation of the features that developers will use first.

 For Vespa plugin development, the documentation is aimed at experienced Java developers.
 It is not aimed at beginners and does not cover general programming techniques or the basics of programming languages.